 It seems that Maybank, one of the most popular banking choices in Malaysia, is commonly known to block deposits and transfers to well-known sports betting and casino websites.
 If you are a Maybank customer and you want to play poker, casino games or bet on sports online, we have two recommendations:

-– Hop on Live Chat with the customer support team at a reputable gambling operator like Bet365, confirm with them that you can deposit or withdraw money to and from your Maybank account – you do not want to waste time having your payments delayed and rejected.
+– Hop on Live Chat with the customer support team at a reputable gambling operator, confirm with them that you can deposit or withdraw money to and from your Maybank account – you do not want to waste time having your payments delayed and rejected.

 – Avoid the problem all together and deposit money from your Maybank account directly to an e-wallet or virtual credit card service like Entropay.
 Pretty much every online casino, sports betting, bingo or poker website accepets payments & deposits to these cards so you can play as much as you like.